dsi-principles-prog/midterm-yilinyang123/README.md

 Please push your final changes to your repo by *Monday class (Oct 28, 1:10pm)*.

 On Friday, you'll be assigned a repo at random.
 Clone the repo, review the code, and choose one of the two issues to work on and close by adding a function to the feature engineering notebook.
 Use an assert to test that the function is operating as intended.
-In the space provided below, award points based on the number of questions you needed to ask the repo owner to complete your work.
 Please make your commit and push by *Friday class (Nov 1, 1:10pm)*.
+You will receive a survey asking how many questions you needed to ask the repo originator in order to create a working function.

 ## Grading